jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

     * ``last_name``
     * ``year_of_birth``

-    There has to be `a better way<how to make a person with a class>`, where I can give those values once, and get a representation for a person when I call the :ref:`factory function<extract person function>` and a message when I call the :ref:`say_hello function<test say_hello function>`.
+    There has to be `a better way<how to make a person with a class>`, where I can give those values once, and get a representation for a person when I call the :ref:`person function<extract person function>` and a message when I call the :ref:`say_hello function<test say_hello function>`.

 For now, I am going to :ref:`clean up the functions project<separate and equal functions>` so the tests and solutions are in separate files_.